-Find the best movies and show to watch from the year 2011.
-These handpicked recommendations are highly-rated by viewers and critics.
+Find the best thought-provoking movies to watch, from our mood category.
+Like everything on agoodmovietowatch, these thought-provoking movies are highly-rated by both viewers and critics.

 A young bisexual woman attends a shiva, caught between her parents and their expectations, her ex, and her sugar daddy.
 Rachel Sennott’s Danielle is yet to find her path in life and everyone is determined to remind her of that.
 Taking place almost entirely in real-time, the film’s sharp wit is contrasted with constant anxiety, complemented by Ariel Marx’s horror-like score, full of discordant pizzicato that sounds like every last bit of sanity snapping.

 It’s a sex-positive take on 20-something life, treating bisexuality as wholly unremarkable and passing no judgment on Danielle’s sugar daddy income.
 Its specificities about Jewish customs and traditions are non-exclusionary, while its social claustrophobia is achingly universal.
 It’s comforting in the way it portrays the social horrors we all face, the feeling that everyone but you has life figured out, and that – ultimately – those who matter will pull through, eventually.
 One of 2021’s best.